FireFather/fire/docs/README.md

 ## new
 - lean & mean codebase size optimizations
-- syzygy TBs have been removed
-- (as NNUE evaluation becomes stronger, TB's become less valuable)
+- syzygy TBs have been removed (as NNUE evaluation becomes stronger TB's become less valuable)
 - MCTS search has been removed
 - the source code footprint has been reduced more than 50% from 491 KB to 232 KB
-- and source code has been reformatted via Google style guidelines
+- and the source code has been reformatted via Google style guidelines
+- update binaries available in /src directory (no change to the NNUE file)

 ## uci options
 - **Hash** size of the hash table. default is 64 MB.